Organising and Exploring Data

 Activity: The Data Detective Game

-- Present dataset
+- Present the student dataset.

-Submodule 2: Exploring Data
+Exploring Data

 What Does It Mean to Explore Data?